crocs-muni/JCAppStore/README.md

 ------

 **This application is only a tool for card management.
-It will not allow you to use the card applications themselves.** That's why we try to include a pool (store), that contains safe, and intuitive software to install.
+It will not allow you to use the card applications themselves** (mostly).
+Finding an application for a smart card that is useful can be very tough: that's why we introduce the JCAppStore that contains safe, and intuitive (as much as the applets themselves allow) software to install.
 You will always find the usage guide in the store item details.
 Also, in the right upper corner, browse help for more detailed description.

 More details, description and